We’ve all been there. Eyes bigger than our stomachs.

-The best way to reheat naan bread is to first soften it by soaking the naan in milk or water.
-Then fry the naan in a piping hot skillet to get it crispy.
-You can also use the microwave to soften it.
-If you have a large batch of naan bread to reheat, put it in a 400 degree oven for 5-7 minutes.
+The best way to reheat naan bread is to first soften it by soaking the naan in milk or water for 10 seconds, then frying the naan in a piping hot skillet to get it crispy.
+If you have a large batch of naan bread to reheat, put it in a 400°F/200°C oven for around 10 minutes.

 I ordered (way too many) portions of garlic naan from my favorite curry house and left everything I couldn’t eat wrapped up overnight.